Uniswap/org-v1/src/pages/docs/v1/01-frontend-integration/04-custom-linking.md

 # Query Parameters

-The Uniswap front-end supports URL query parameters to allow for custom linking to the Uniswap exchange.
-Users and developers can use these query parameters to link to the Uniswap exchange with custom prefilled settings.
+The Uniswap frontend supports URL query parameters to allow for custom linking to a Uniswap trading contract.
+Users and developers can use these query parameters to link to the Uniswap trading contract with custom prefilled settings.

 Each Page has specific available URL parameters that can be set.
 Global parameters can be used on all pages.

-A parameter used on an incorrect page will have no effect on exchange settings.
-Parameters not set with a URL parameter will be set to standard exchange defaults.
+A parameter used on an incorrect page will have no effect on trading contract settings.
+Parameters not set with a URL parameter will be set to standard trading contract defaults.

 ## Global